JidexSE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that create a file named \\\ containing the text Best School
+script writes into the file ls_cwd_content